 However, SB 6523 (The REAL Hope Act), has expanded eligibility for the Washington State Need Grant to low-income, non-citizen students who meet the program’s eligibility requirements and satisfy the residency criteria.
 Complete the Washington Application for State Financial Aid (WASFA) and find out what you may be eligible for.
 Priority deadline is February 1st.

 While SU does not have an official Student Financial Services representative working exclusively with undocumented students, those with questions about financial aid should be directed to Student Financial Services 206-220-8020.

-Additional information and resources for undocumented students/applicants at Seattle University can be found at the OMA website.
+Additional information and resources for undocumented students/applicants at Seattle University can be found in the Office of Multicultural Affairs.